reflectoring/reflectoring.github.io/content/blog/2022/2022-11-03-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 - **Alternate Approach:** At this point, the new functionality is being more widely used, and the previous behavior will eventually be eliminated.
 We can now change the current tests to explicitly allow the old behavior.
 As a result, some tests opt-in and test the new feature, while other tests do the opposite.
 - **Kill Switch:** The majority of users, if not all, have the feature switched on by default.
 The tests created while the functionality was being developed now work without opt-in.
 The outdated tests are still active and use the outdated behavior.
 - **Feature Removal:** Both the previous behavior and all previous testing can be disabled.
 The feature flag would now consistently denote the altered behavior.

+We can use different [LaunchDarkly SDKs](https://launchdarkly.com/features/sdk/) to achieve all of this functionality with ease.

+Performing integration tests against the current production state will always provide us some assurance that everything will largely still work once we deploy our application into production.
+To do this, we can direct the SDK to our production environment when it starts up.
+Alternatively, we can also use our API to simulate the requests by downloading the current production state.

+We may find it helpful to develop some testing personas to employ in our UAT tests if the feature flag rules benefit from user targeting.
+We can accomplish this by making sure our user object contains legitimate attributes that the LaunchDarkly SDK will analyze.

 ## Brief Introduction to LaunchDarkly and its Features